TanglePay/GroupFi-Chatbox/packages/sdk/README.md

         ```
 ## GroupFi Group Lookup Tool

-GroupFi provides a service to query the group ID based on the EVM chain ID and the contract address of tokens/NFTs.
+`groupId` can be queried by chain ID and token contract addresses

 &nbsp;&nbsp;&nbsp;&nbsp;**• Service URL**: [Group Explorer](https://groupexplorer.groupfi.ai/)

-If the token/NFT you want to add doesn't have a group yet, please contact us to create one:
+If you want to start a group for a new token, please contact us to create one:

 &nbsp;&nbsp;&nbsp;&nbsp;**• Contact Us**: [GroupFi Contact](https://faqs.groupfi.ai/contact-us)

-If you want to add many groups to your website, especially different groups on different pages, please use the lookup API below.
+If you want to systematically add groups, especially different groups on different pages, please use the lookup API.

 ## Groupfi Group Lookup API

-The Groupfi Group Lookup API enables dApp developers to easily retrieve group configurations using an EVM Chain ID and Contract Address, facilitating seamless integration of the Groupfi chatbox with specific groups.
+The Groupfi Group Lookup API allows dApp developers to easily retrieve group configurations with `chainId` and `contractAddress`.

 ### API Endpoint